top of page

 Pet Hemostatic Forceps

-Sheepadoodles and Poochons will also need to be routinely groomed to keep their hair trimmed, neat, free from matting, keep their ears clean, and their nails trimmed.
+Sheepadoodles will also need to be routinely groomed to keep their hair trimmed, neat, free from matting, keep their ears clean, and their nails trimmed.
 You can either learn to do this yourself or, as most people do, you can take them into the groomer.
 Often folks take their dog in for grooming every 6-8 weeks.
 If you want your dog to look “perfect” all the time, grooming will need to be more regular.

 Their ears also can get built up with excess hair, dirt, moisture, and earwax, so they need to be regularly cleaned to prevent problems and discomfort to the doggie.
 We’ve posted some videos to our Facebook page with tips on cleaning your dog’s ears.
 (In the video, Brittney uses this Ear Cleaner, this Ear Powder, these Stainless Steel Hemostat Forceps)